maxmpz/powerampapi/poweramp_provider_example/readme.md

 to the tags/track metadata, playlists and playlist stream entries are available in the Playlist and Streams categories.

 ### URL Tracks
+Poweramp supports static and dynamic URL tracks, which can be streams or just remote or proxied track files.

-Poweramp looks for non-standard TrackProviderConsts.COLUMN_URL column in provider returned cursors.
-If url exists, the track is assumed to be remote file or stream.
+Poweramp looks for non-standard `TrackProviderConsts.COLUMN_URL` column in the provider returned cursor.
+If some url exists, the track is assumed to be remote file or stream.
-Either it's processed as stream (no duration, non seekable) or remote file (duration and seekable), depends on MediaStore.MediaColumns.DURATION for given track:
+Either it's processed as stream (no duration, non seekable) or remote file (duration and seekable), depends on `MediaStore.MediaColumns.DURATION` for given track:
-DURATION <= 0 defines track as a stream.
+`DURATION` <= 0 defines track as a stream.

+Static URL track has URL defined once when provider is scanned by Poweramp for tracks.
+URL then is used as is to open the track.
+You still need to provide `TrackProviderConsts.COLUMN_URL` with special value Poweramp doesn't do openDocument in this case.

+Dynamic URL tracks force Poweramp to query actual URL to use when given track is started in Poweramp.
+Poweramp does additional call with method `TrackProviderConsts.CALL_GET_URL`.
+See [ExampleProvider.java around line 511](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L551) for the example method implementation.

+For URL Tracks with the duration, Poweramp will try to pre-scan it for seek-wave.
+As this can increase traffic and server load, you can disable this with `TrackProviderConsts.COLUMN_TRACK_WAVE` set to float array with zero size: `new float[0]`.

 Note, at this moment streamed URL tracks (without duration) are shown by Poweramp in appropriate Folders Hierarchy in your provider folders.
 This is different vs Poweramp scanned m3u8 playlists, where streams only visible in Streams, Playlists (incl. smart playlists), and Queue categories.
 Provider stream tracks also shown in appropriate Album/Artist/Genre/etc. categories

 ### Metadata And Album Art
 Poweramp supports 2 approaches to provider track metadata (tags) and album art: